Carnations-Botanica/Core-Configuration-Docs/_opencore/02-GatheringFiles/01-EFI/03-Kexts.md

 ### [CPUTscSync](https://github.com/acidanthera/CpuTscSync){:target="_blank"}
 A Lilu plugin, combining functionality of VoodooTSCSync and disabling xcpm_urgency if TSC is not in sync.
 It should solve some kernel panics after wake.
 ### [CPUFriend](https://github.com/acidanthera/CPUFriend){:target="_blank"}
-A Lilu plug-in for dynamic power management data injection.
+A Lilu plug-in for dynamic power management data injection for Intel.

 ## AMD
 ### [Seey6's CPUTSCSync](https://github.com/Seey6/CpuTscSync){:target="_blank"}